Cyclone Vayu: Guj on alert, people from coast to be evacuated

 State meteorological centre director Dr Jayanta Sarkar said the cyclonic storm is very likely to move northwards and cross the Gujarat coast between Porbandar and Mahuva, that is near Veraval, as a severe cyclonic storm with wind speed of around 120 kmph.

-"This may go up to 135 kmph during early morning of June 13," he said.

-Fishermen who ventured into the sea have been called back, he said.
+"This may go up to 135 kmph during early morning of June 13," he said, adding that fishermen who ventured into the sea have been called back.

 A distant warning number 2 (DW-2) signal has been hoisted at the major ports of Gujarat to alert locals as well as fishermen, Sarkar said.